 MCCID Champions Participate in 7th International Skills Competition with Aldrin Gabriel Receiving 4th Place

-The Philippine delegation led by National Council for the Welfare of Disabled Persons and Abilympics Philippines representative participated in the 7th International Abilympics Skills Competition held at Shizuoka, Japan from November 13 – 19, 2007.
-A total of 11 persons with disabilities who won during the 12 Philippine National Skills Competition including MCCID alumni Dianne Barcelona, Aldrin Gabriel and Glenn Ortega did their best in competing against champions from 28 countries.
+The Philippine delegation led by the National Council for the Welfare of Disabled Persons and Abilympics Philippines representative participated in the 7th International Abilympics Skills Competition held at Shizuoka, Japan from November 13 – 19, 2007.
+A total of 11 persons with disabilities who won during the 12 Philippine National Skills Competition including MCCID alumni Dianne Barcelona, Aldrin Gabriel, and Glenn Ortega did their best in competing against champions from 28 countries.
 Sir Jojo Esposa was among the coaches and the official sign language interpreter.